-American Arts Incubator, launched in 2014, uses new media and/or mural arts as a means for engaging youth, artists, and underserved community members in overseas communities in Asia to advance U.S. foreign policy by addressing a local community issue, such as women’s empowerment, HIV-AIDS prevention, social inclusion, conflict resolution, and the environment.
+American Arts Incubator, launched in 2014, uses new media and/or mural arts as a means for engaging youth, artists, and underserved community members in overseas communities in Asia to advance U.S. foreign policy by addressing a local community issue, such as conflict resolution, social inclusion, public health, the environment and women’s empowerment.

 American Arts Incubator is being implemented by ZERO1: The Art and Technology Network.
 American Arts Incubator uses the entrepreneurial model of business incubators favored by Silicon Valley start-ups to address community issues through collaborative public art projects.
 The traveling American artists conduct workshops, in addition to talks, public events, and/or other outreach activities, while designing and executing new media art work.
 Small grants are also issued to program participants to implement public art concepts they develop during the workshops.

 Program Length1 month

 - Emerging, mid-career or established new media and/or digital artists

 - U.S. citizens at least 18 years of age and residing in the U.S. at the time of the project

 - Strong record of artistic accomplishments with examples of international experience

 - Relevant experience working with youth and/or underserved communities

 - Record of engaging with artists, art educators, youth, and/or community members through teaching, workshops, social practice, and other outreach activities